 Howdy!
 I'm Dan Lambert from Yorktown VA.
 I created Tie Dye Dan as my personal brand then Dye Happy as my clothing brand.
 This is my story, my pursuit of happiness.

 Dan • The Early Years

-When I was young my Mom, the artist, kept pushing me to do something creative.
-I made the perfect choice, tie dye.
-Mom was satisfied and I could make a mess, and make Mom happy.
+When I was young my Mom, the artist, kept pushing me to do something artistic.
+I picked tie dye.
+It was easy, I could make a mess, and make Mom happy.
 I didn't plan to, but I started getting into it.

 Tie Dye Dan • The Idea

 The idea came to me in the Summer of 2016, a year before Dye Happy, while working a double split shift at Chipotle.

 I heard Bill Murray's voice in my head, as Dr. Peter Venkman in Ghostbusters, saying "Janine, someone with your qualifications would have no trouble finding a top-flight job in either the food service or housekeeping industries."
 All I could think was I need to get out of here and figure out how to make money doing something I actually enjoy.

 Dye Happy • The Brand

-Spring 2017 I created the Dye Happy brand and applied it to my tie dye with a heat press.
+Spring 2017 I created the Dye Happy brand and started applying it to my tie dye with a heat press.
 The response was crazy.
-Everyone loved the brand and the idea behind it.
-See What Dye Happy means
+Everyone loved it.

-Summer 2017 I applied to be a vendor at Harrisonburg Farmer’s Market.
-It was a long shot, but seemed like a good idea.
-It felt great when they called and said a local non-farm vendor with some color and enthusiasm seemed like a good idea.
+That Summer I applied to be a vendor at Harrisonburg Farmer’s Market It was a long shot, but seemed like a good idea.
+They said a local non-farm vendor with some color and enthusiasm seemed like a good idea.
 We were both right.

-I got some free publicity in the JMU Breeze JMU student known as 'Tie-Dye Dan' gains popularity and got some more in The Virginia Journal Tie-Dye Dan” Transformed His Hobby Into An International Business.
+That Fall I got some free publicity in the JMU Breeze newspaper, JMU student known as 'Tie-Dye Dan' gains' popularity.
+Then I got some more in The Virginia Journal, Tie-Dye Dan” Transformed His Hobby Into An International Business.

 Dye Happy and Kendama

-This was insane.
-I've played kendama for years, but never went to a Kendama event.
-Now I'm making the event shirts and competing.
-I bombed on stage, but it didn't matter.
+Insane!
+My first kendama event and I'm making the event shirts and competing at a kendama event.
+I bombed, but it didn't matter.
 My new friends, some of the best Kendama players in the world, became my Dye Happy Family